rackerlabs/design-system/_component_design/pills.md

 ## When to Use

-Pills are small, pill-shaped containers that indicate selection.
-They are useful for their small size and for the ease with which they can be removed.
-As selection indicators (not selectors themselves), they have a broad set of possible applications.
+Use pills when you want to indicate that a user has selected an object.

 ## Best practices

 When using pills, ensure they are uniform in size, shape, and application.
-Pills may be modified with color if done carefully and intentionally.

 {% endcolumn %}